joelspadin/vscode-remote-x11/extension/README.md

 ```
 Setting up display for remote "ssh-remote".
-Connecting to SSH user@host port 22
+Connecting to SSH user@address port 22
 DISPLAY = localhost:11.0
 ```

+If you are using SSH and see that the address or port is incorrect, try changing them by setting the `remoteX11.SSH.host` and/or `remoteX11.SSH.port` settings.
+Note that these settings must be set on the remote machine, so open a remote workspace and use the **Remote** tab of settings to change them.

 If you are using SSH and don't see `DISPLAY = ...` in the logs, check the logs from "Remote X11 (SSH)" for errors as well.
 Near the end of the logs should be a command to print out the `DISPLAY` variable.
-If this command is failing, try changing it with the `removeX11.SSH.displayCommand` setting in your user (not remote) settings.
+If this command is failing, try changing it with the `remoteX11.SSH.displayCommand` setting in your user (not remote) settings.

 If you get any other errors and you can't figure out the cause, create an issue